paulsbarrett/azure_web_deployment/readme.md

 - Copy the install-elk.yml file to the /etc/ansible/ folder on the ansible container machine.
 - Update the install-elk.yml file to include the machines that you want to have the playbook action - in this case, the machine is Elk-server.
 - Update the hosts file found in /etc/ansible/hosts/ folder on the ansible container machine. check!
 - Run the playbook, and navigate to your Elk-server to check that the installation worked as expected.
-From your web browser, navigate to http
+From your web browser, navigate to [Elk-serverIP]:5601/app/kibana which, in my case, was http://20.37.45.178:5601/app/kibana

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_